 In a traditional automatic transmission, one of the drawbacks is the set number of gears.
 By having only, say, eight forward gears, the powertrain is forced to choose one of those eight cogs for every situation.
 There are no exceptions to this.
 These are the only gears - and therefore only gear ratios - for the car to work with.

 Ordinarily, this is rarely an issue.
-But for fuel efficiency’s sake, a set amount of ratios limits the chances to reduce fuel consumption.
+But for fuel efficiency’s sake, a set amount of ratios limits the chances to reduce fuel consumption and emissions.
 This is solved with the CVT, thanks to its infinite ratios that keep the car performing at peak efficiency.
 The pulley system can constantly adjust to provide the perfect ratio for any given situation, thereby maximizing fuel economy.
 This is the biggest benefit of the CVT.
 This better fuel economy comes at the price of horsepower, which is why CVTs aren’t found on performance cars.

 Better MPG is not the only benefit of the CVT.
 Compared to a conventional transmission, it’s lighter weight and has less moving parts - making it less complex.
 This means it can be more efficiently packaged in smaller vehicles than a typical automatic to provide better gas efficiency.
 It’s partly why it's been used as a snowmobile transmission for years.

 But the drawback with the CVT is its behavior as it constantly adjusts itself.
 Because there’s no sensation of a shift, it doesn’t feel natural.
 It also often holds the car’s engine at higher RPMs, as there’s no higher gear to shift to.
 The result is a droning sound from the vehicle’s engine that isn’t exactly musical in its quality.